7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 Confirmation Bias.

-otherwise.
-This bias is dangerous, as it can often lead to ignoring the truth even when
+This is a type of bias in which a person consistently seeks out information that supports their views and opinions, while disregarding information that contradicts them.
+This bias is dangerous, as it can often lead to ignoring the truth even when it is crucial.

 Gender Bias.